-Spectacular stag beetles can reach sizes of 75mm.
+Spectacular stag beetles are one of our largest beetles.
 Sadly their numbers are declining across Europe and they are now extinct in some countries.
-In the southern parts of the UK they are doing much better but they need our help if they are to hang on.
+In the southern parts of the UK they are doing much better but they still need our help.

 Stag beetle facts

 Find our more about one of our largest beetles: What do they eat?
 How long do they live?
 How big are they?
 What is their scientific name?
 Are there any similar beetles in Britain?

 Find out how to help stag beetles in your garden.
 Have you dug up a larva?
 Or do you want to know how to attract stag beetles?
 How do I build a log pile for stag beetles?

 Seen a stag beetle?

 Tell us where and when you saw a stag beetle.
 Tell us whether it was an adult or a larva.
 Was it a male or a female?
 You can also upload images.

 All the answers to your stag beetle questions.
 Find out what to do if you dig up a larva or discover an adult in your garden, do stag beetles bite?